 Lockers and stations are furnished for student use, belonging to the school and are subject to search by the school or police officials at any time for any reason.
 By entering onto the premises of the school, students agree that they and any items, including handbags, briefcases, purses, and personal belongings they bring with them, are subject to reasonable search by school personnel at any time for any reason.

 Professional Image: All Future Professionals must adhere to the following professional dress code while in attendance:

-- Future Professionals may wear black. - 2 Phase Two Future Professionals may wear black. - A minimal print in clothing is acceptable if it is a black and white print. - Clothing should be professional and clean. - Shoes should be black, professional, practical, and comfortable. - 6 Hair should be styled prior to arriving at the school. - Any cosmetics should be applied prior to arriving at the school. - The following is a list of acceptable dress: - a.
-Jeans or clothing made of jean material if they are black in color.
-Any rips or tears must fall below the fingertips, when standing up. - b.
-Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo or the school logo may be worn. - c.
-Stylish hats, scarves, and stylish head wraps. - d.
-Shorts and/or skirts that fall below the fingertips. - Tights or leggings should be worn with skirts or dresses that fall above the knees for all Future Professionals. - Name tag as provided by the school.
-All Future Professionals are required to wear a name tag while in attendance.
+- Future Professional must wear all black - 1 Phase Two Future Professionals may wear black or white in any combination - 3 Clothing should be professional and clean - Shoes should be black, professional, practical and comfortable (all black shoes are acceptable as long as they are closed toe) - 5 Hair should be styled prior to arriving at school - 6 Any cosmetics should be applied prior to arriving at the school - The following is a list of acceptable dress: - a.
+Jeans or clothing made of jean material if they are black in color (black and white for Phase Two Future Professionals) - b.
+Any rips on the jeans must fall below the fingertips - c.
+Sleeveless tops - d.
+Sweatshirts, printed T-shirts, hooded sweatshirts and/or jackets with the Paul Mitchell logo and/or school logo - e.
+Skirts that fall below the finger tips - f.
+Stylist hats, scarves and stylish head wraps - g.
+Headphones during self directed doll head work - Name Tag- a name tag must be worn at ALL times

-The following is a list of unacceptable dress for all Future Professionals in attendance:
+The following is unacceptable dress: